GIPF emblem

 Pair the next benefit announcement with proactive comms

-Sentiment is Mixed for Members, Pensioners, Unions and Media.
-A prepared comms pack will steady sentiment around the 5% pension increase.
+Sentiment is Mixed for Members, Pensioners, Unions, Media and Youth.
+A prepared comms pack and Q&A will steady sentiment around the 5% pension increase.

-Each stakeholder is placed by institutional influence (vertical) and interest in GIPF outcomes (horizontal).
-The quadrant sets the engagement strategy.
-Hover a point for detail; click to open the register filtered to that group.
+Each stakeholder is placed by institutional power (vertical) and interest in GIPF outcomes (horizontal).
+The quadrant sets the class (A–D) and engagement strategy — classification is automatic from the scores.
+Hover a point for detail; click to open the register filtered to that class.

 Principle: Partner and co-create; involve directly in key decisions.